Lego Harry Potter: Years 1–4: Development

 News of the game's existence was leaked in March 2009, although rumours had been circulating since late 2008.
 Warner Bros. officially confirmed the game in June 2009 with an estimated release of 2010.

 A teaser trailer was released on the day of the game's official announcement followed by four individually released vignettes, beginning in December 2009.
-Each vignette focussed on one of the first four years featured in the game.
+Each vignette focused on one of the first four years featured in the game.
 A new trailer was released to coincide with the game's launch.
 All six trailers are available on the official website.
 A demo of the game was made available to download for Windows, PlayStation Network, and Xbox Live in June 2010.
 The game was initially released on 25 June 2010 in Europe, 29 June 2010 in North America, and 30 June 2010 in Australia and New Zealand for Microsoft Windows, PlayStation 3, Wii, Xbox 360, Nintendo DS, and PlayStation Portable.
 A mobile version of the game was released for iOS on 19 November 2010 and was ported to Android on 28 September 2016.
 The OS X version of the game was released on 6 January 2011 by Feral Interactive.
-A remastered version of the game was released for the PlayStation 4 in 18 October 2016 in North America and in Europe on 21 October as part of the Lego Harry Potter Collection in which the game was bundled with its sequel, Lego Harry Potter: Years 5–7.
+A remastered version of the game was released for the PlayStation 4 on 18 October 2016 in North America and in Europe on 21 October as part of the Lego Harry Potter Collection in which the game was bundled with its sequel, Lego Harry Potter: Years 5–7.
 This collection was ported to Nintendo Switch and Xbox One on 30 October 2018 in North America and on 2 November in Europe.

 Reception

-The game received generally positive reviews.
+The game received generally positive reviews from critics, who praised the soundtrack, the fidelity to the material, the graphics (especially for PS3 and Xbox 360), the story and the gameplay.
 Video Game review aggregator website GameRankings scored the game at 81%, with media review aggregator website Metacritic scoring slightly lower at 80%.
 The Official Nintendo Magazine gave the Wii and Nintendo DS version 80%, saying that it was "one of the best Harry Potter games ever", however it lacked originality compared to previous Lego video games.
 GameSpot gave the console versions an 8/10, complimenting the "large amount of secrets and charm", and disagreed with the Nintendo Magazine, saying it was both "easily the best Harry Potter game to date", and "one of the finest Lego adventures to date".

 IGN praised the game giving it an 8.5 out of 10, complimenting the new additions to the game, while the PSP version of the game received a 7.0.
 Greg Miller from IGN said the game had a "general sense of a great LEGO game paired with a great series really makes this game a standout."
 IGN editor Nicole Tanner awarded it "Best Mindless Fun", at the publisher's "favorite games of 2010 list".

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Lego Harry Potter for "Family Game of the Year".